Portland Police officer indicted on assault charge from August protest

-PORTLAND, Ore. — Portland Police officer Corey Budworth has been indicted by a grand jury with a charge stemming from an August 2020 protest where he allegedly caused physical injury to another person.
+PORTLAND, Ore. — A grand jury has indicted a Portland police officer with a charge stemming from an August 2020 protest where he allegedly caused physical injury to another person.

+This is the first time a Portland police officer has been indicted and is facing charges stemming from the protests in Portland.

-Budworth is facing one count of assault in the fourth degree.
+Officer Corey Budworth is facing one count of assault in the fourth degree.
 According to a press release from District Attorney Mike Schmidt’s Office, the incident took place on August 18, 2020.
-It’s alleged that Budworth used unjustified and unlawful force against someone.
+The indictment accuses Budworth of using unjustified and unlawful force against someone.

 The DA’s Office said it was unaware of the victim until a civil lawsuit was filed in September.
+The City of Portland settled for $50,000.
 DA Schmidt released a video statement thanking Portland Police Bureau (PPB) for investigating the incident.
 He said, in part:

 “Earlier this afternoon, my office filed a criminal assault charge against Portland Police Officer Corey Budworth stemming from what we allege to be an excessive and unlawful use of force on August 18, 2020 during a political protest.
 I want to start by thanking and acknowledging the Portland Police Bureau for their dedicated work on this investigation into one of their own.
 I further want to thank the many members of the Portland Police Bureau who have showed up night after night in response to civil demonstrations that have at times turned violent.
 Despite these pressures, these law enforcement professionals remained professional, and their actions lawful.